 Macau Day Trip from Hong Kong

 If you’re in Hong Kong for a week, make time to do a Macau day trip.
+Macau is best know for gambling in the casinos but that’s not what caught my eye.
 It’s so interesting to see a place with both Portuguese (It’s a former Portuguese colony) & Chinese influences.
 The best site by far is the Ruins of the Church of St Paul (photos below).
 The rest is seemingly filled with casinos everywhere.
 Here’s a photo tour of Macau.

 Arrive early – it certainly gets crowded, especially at the Ruins of the Church of St Paul.